-Barely a week has surpassed since the end of the Premier League season and we’re already looking ahead to next season.
+Barely two days have passed since the end of the most exhilarating World Cup in recent memory and we’re already looking ahead to the Premier League season.

 So yeah, sorry about that.

 Pre-register for Dream Team 2018/19 now